 Early antique furniture was primitively constructed out of solid, often re-using old pieces of timber.
-Up to the early 1700s furniture was mainly built using pegged construction (wooden dowels) or simple mortise and tenon joints, also steel clout nails were seen in pieces of antique furniture.
+Antique furniture construction, up to the early 1700’s was mainly built using pegged construction (wooden dowels) or simple mortise and tenon joints, also steel clout nails were seen in pieces of antique furniture.
 During the 17th and 18th centuries the provincial tradition was often slower to change but the construction was becoming more sophisticated, with finely executed joints and the interior was as well made as the exterior.
 By the early 19th century the prohibitive expense of craftsmanship, though difficult to improve upon, resulted in the rise of the production of machine-assisted furniture and especially used in Edwardian furniture.
 Below is details of how different types of furniture construction changed through history.

 Until the end of the 1600s, antique chairs were constructed out of solid timber with pegged tenons.
 Early English walnut chairs usually had broad, hand sawn rails, but as the 18th century progressed the rails became smoother and narrower.
 Usually designed with drop-in seats that could be supported on the recessed lips of the wide seat frames (drop in seats), early 18th century English antique chairs are unique in that their legs have tenon joints and are glued but not pegged.
 The back uprights or were often made of one piece of timber with the back legs, in order to strengthen the chairs.
 Splat back chairs have uprights that have shaped top rails supported by the vertical baluster splat, similarly tenon joints to top and bottom.
 The large corner blocks in the corner of Queen Anne chairs were gradually replaced by diagonal cross struts that could also support the drop in seats.
 This enabled the rails to become increasingly thin and still a good sturdy construction.